jigabarda/Ethical-Hacking-Technical-Report/README.md

 5. Vulnerability in Facebook's Password Reset Process:
   - Critical: The password reset procedure on Facebook has a flaw that lets attackers take over any Facebook account by using the six-digit unique authorization number that is issued throughout the process.
   - High: The authorization code lacks sufficient security features, such as restricted validity or brute-force protection, increasing the danger of illegal access to user accounts.
+6. **Cookie Theft Vulnerability:**
+   - *Critical:* Malicious actors can intercept and copy authentication cookies to gain unauthorized access to Facebook user accounts, leading to account takeover and unauthorized data access.
+   - *High:* Lack of proper encryption or token-based authentication mechanisms increases the risk of cookie theft attacks, potentially compromising user privacy and security.
+7. **Cross-Site Scripting (XSS):**
+   - *Critical:* Meta's platform may be vulnerable to XSS attacks, allowing attackers to inject malicious scripts into web pages viewed by other users, leading to account takeover and spreading malware.
+   - *High:* Failure to properly sanitize user-generated content can result in the execution of arbitrary code in users' browsers, compromising their accounts and personal data.
+8. **Data Breaches:**
+   - *Critical:* Any breach of Meta's vast user data could lead to the exposure of sensitive information, including personal details, messages, and login credentials, resulting in severe privacy violations and reputational damage.
+   - *High:* Weak access controls, inadequate encryption, or insider threats increase the likelihood of data breaches, exposing users to identity theft and financial fraud.
+9. **OAuth Token Leakage:**
+   - *Critical:* Improper handling of OAuth tokens could result in leakage, allowing attackers to access user accounts or impersonate them on other platforms, leading to unauthorized data access and misuse of user information.
+   - *High:* Lack of token expiration policies, insufficient rate limiting, or inadequate monitoring of token usage increases the risk of OAuth token leakage, compromising user privacy and security.
+10. **Privacy Violations:**
+   - *Critical:* Flaws in privacy settings or data access controls could lead to unintended exposure of user information, violating privacy regulations and causing reputational damage to Meta.
+   - *High:* Inadequate user consent mechanisms, excessive data collection practices, or insufficient transparency regarding data usage increase the risk of privacy violations, eroding user trust and loyalty.

 ##### Recommendations:
 1. Improper Implementation of View As Feature:
   - Implement strict input validation and access restrictions to guarantee that users can only execute the required activities when using the "View As" feature.